 To make a solid investment plan, you have to know why you are investing.
 Once you know the objective, figuring out which choices are most likely to get you there becomes easier.
 The five questions below will help you build a sound investment plan based on your goals.

-If you are 55 or older, before you create an investment plan, you really should make a specific type of financial plan which I call a retirement income plan.
-This type of plan projects your future sources of income and expenses, then projects your financial account values including any deposits and withdrawals.
-It helps you identify the point in time where you will need to use your money.
-Once you have a clear time-frame you know whether to use short, mid, or long-term investments.
+If you are 55 or older, before you create an investment plan, you really should make a specific type of financial plan—a retirement income plan.
+This type of plan projects your future sources of income and expenses and then projects your financial account values, including any deposits and withdrawals.
+It helps you identify the point in time when you will need to use your money.
+Once you have a clear time-frame, you know whether to use short-, mid-, or long-term investments.

-Some index mutual funds allow you to open an account with as little as $3,000 and then set up an automatic investment plan starting with as little as $50 a month which would transfer funds from your checking account to your investment account.
-Investing monthly in this way is called dollar-cost-averaging and it helps reduce market risk.
+Some index mutual funds allow you to open an account with low or no minimum investment amounts, and then set up an automatic investment plan that would transfer funds from your checking account to your investment account.
+Investing monthly in this way is called "dollar-cost-averaging," and it helps reduce market risk.

 Establishing a time frame you can stick with is of the utmost importance.
-If you need the money to buy a car in a year or two, you will create a different investment plan than if you are putting money into a 401(k) plan on a monthly basis for the future.
+If you need the money to buy a car in a year or two, you will create a different investment plan from the one you would have if you were putting money into a 401(k) plan on a monthly basis for the future.

 In the first case, your primary concern is safety—not losing money before the future purchase.
-In the second case, you are investing for retirement, and assuming retirement is many years away then it is irrelevant what the account value is worth after one year.
+In the second case, you are investing for retirement.
+Assuming that retirement is many years away, then it is irrelevant what the account value is worth after one year.
 What you care about is what choices are most likely to help your account be worth the most by the time you reach retirement age.
-In reality, significant growth typically requires at least 5 years or more of time in the market.
+In reality, significant growth typically requires at least five years or more in the market.

-Be cautious of buying only for high yield investments.
+Be cautious about buying only high yield investments.
 There is no such thing as high returns with low risk.
-Better to earn moderate returns than swing for the fences.
-If you decide to swing, remember, it can backfire and you can experience big losses.
+It is better to earn moderate returns than to swing for the fences.
+If you decide to swing, remember, you can miss, and you can experience big losses.

 Putting It All Together

-- Risk level: Risk level three and four investment focused on growth are fine, but as you get within 10 years of retirement, each year you will shift $10,000 to safe investments.
+- Risk: As you get within 10 years of retirement, each year you will shift $10,000 to safe investments.

 - What to invest in: Index mutual funds in your 401(k) or IRA will make the most sense.
 They have low fees and fit the objective you have outlined.